wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 == Changelog ==

 = 3.9.4 =
 - The sort order and orderby parameters now use a whitelisting approach for sanitization.
-This is to prevent any SQL injection vulnerability.

 = 3.9.3 =
 - Fixed the sort order not working in the 404 error logging and account activity page.